walkermatt/aileenh.github.io/lets-get-started.md

 ![alt text](http://aileenh.github.io/images/image10.JPG "Connect to test database")

-You will notice there are three databases in the Portable GIS server.
+You will notice there are three databases in the portable gis server.
 We are going ot use the test database as it already has the PostGIS extension added to it.

 ![alt text](http://aileenh.github.io/images/image11.JPG "Connect to test database")